joniles/mpxj/mkdocs/docs/howto-use-fields.md

 Now we've seen how MPXJ handles these fields, how can we use them?

+Information about custom fields can be obtained from the `CustomFieldsContainer`

 enterprise fields (enterprise_text1 etc) enterprise custom fields